immauss/openvas/Readme.md

 ## Documentation ##
 The current docs are maintained on github [here](https://immauss.github.io/openvas/)
 - - - -

+### 15 April 2022 ###
+After a long wait, the 21.04.07 is live.
+It's actually been up for a week or so, but just now updating here.
+I made a mess of the git repo and had to do some hard rests and force pushes to get things back in order.
+Mainly because I pushed the multi-container branch to master before it was ready.
+There is also a 21.04.08 image which is based on the latest Debian image, bullseye.
+Greenbone recently announced they are using Bullseye as a their primary dev platform.
+Only required a few changes to the package lists, so it should be fine, but it has limited testing so .....

+-Scott
+---

 ### 3 December 2021 ###
 - After some testing with arm64 image on RPI, I'm making 21.4.4-06 latest.
 Please let me know if you have any issues.